OLAI – BUILDING NOW

 Finally visible.

-The research linking hormonal cycles to brain state has existed for decades.
-What has never existed is a tool that translates it, making that science visible, personal, and actionable in real time.
+What has never existed is a tool that translates that science into something visible, personal, and actionable in real time...

 Hormonal phase data mapped directly to your neural signals — context your brain has always had, now made visible.